Policy and alliance are two different entities, says TN CM | Politics

 Further, Palaniswami announced increasing the assistance provided to Christians going on a pilgrimage to Jerusalem, from Rs 20,000 to Rs 37,000 per individual.
 The initiative was introduced by late chief minister J Jayalalithaa in 2011-12, he recalled, adding presently 600 persons are being accommodated every year.

 So far, 4,128 people had benefited.
 Deputy CM and AIADMK Coordinator O Panneerselvam lauded Christians for their yeomen service in the fields of education and medicine and hailed them for ''promoting humanity.''
-PTI SA ROH ROH
+PTI SA ROH ADMINISTRATOR SA ROH ADMINISTRATOR

 - READ MORE ON: